zielo-hue/yourAI/README.md

-# yourAI
+# yourAI : Jazzv0
-GPT-2 Discord Bot and Steps to Train Something Like You
+GPT-2 Discord Bot and Steps to Train Something Like You : Jazz Edition

+## Notes from fork author:

+keep in mind that if you have unicode, chinese or really anything outside of the range of ASCII (probably), samples will not be generated. you can:

+* disable sample generation during fine tuning
+* edit gpt-2-simple to use utf-8 formatting

+i recommend you use [my discord chat exporter fork](https://github.com/zielo-hue/DiscordChatExporter) to export your to the format mentioned in the original readme

+# Original README below:

 ## My Environment (Important to Read)